Best Lotion for Black Skin (2026 Guide)

 What’s the difference between lotion, cream, and body oil?

-Cream/Butter: higher oil content; better for winter and very dry patches.
+Cream/Butter: higher oil content, which is often better for winter and very dry patches.

-Oil/Oil-gel: no water; sealant to lock in the lotion you already applied.
+Oil/Oil-gel: no water; it’s a sealant that locks in the lotion you’ve already applied.

 Will these lotions lighten my skin?

-No. The options here are designed to hydrate, smooth, and improve texture.
-AHAs like lactic acid can brighten dull, flaky areas by exfoliating — not bleach.
-For stubborn hyperpigmentation, consider seeing a dermatologist.
+No. These options are meant to hydrate, smooth, and support healthy texture.
+AHAs like lactic acid can make dull, flaky areas look brighter by exfoliating—they don’t bleach skin.
+For stubborn or worsening hyperpigmentation, a dermatologist can help you choose the right treatment.

 Can I use AHA lotions on kids?

-Stick with fragrance-free, non-exfoliating options (like CeraVe or plain shea/cocoa butter) for children unless your pediatrician/derm recommends otherwise.
+In general, stick with fragrance-free, non-exfoliating moisturizers for kids (like CeraVe or plain shea/cocoa butter) unless a pediatrician or dermatologist advises otherwise.

 I have eczema.
 Which should I start with?